muratk3n/thirdwave/en/2021/01/kirchoff-sun-bigbang.md

 1. The Temperature of the Universe and The Big Bang:

-Kirchhoff’s Law of Thermal (or Blackbody) Emission1 deals with the transfer of heat through space.
-Formulated in 1859, Kirchhoff’s Law1 is central to modern astrophysics since it enables the study of the temperature of objects through the analysis of the photons (or light) they emit.
-It is through the analysis of such photons that scientists believe that “the temperature of the universe” has been measured.2,3 The COBE satellite4 has now set this temperature with great precision to 2.728±0.004 K (-455˚ Fahrenheit).
+Kirchhoff’s Law of Thermal (or Blackbody) Emission [1] deals with the transfer of heat through space.
+Formulated in 1859, Kirchhoff’s Law is central to modern astrophysics since it enables the study of the temperature of objects through the analysis of the photons (or light) they emit.
+It is through the analysis of such photons that scientists believe that “the temperature of the universe” has been measured.[2,3] The COBE satellite [4] has now set this temperature with great precision to 2.728±0.004 K (-455˚ Fahrenheit).
 The “temperature of the universe” is viewed as the central proof of the Big Bang.

 In the mid-1800’s, scientists produced blackbodies by covering objects with black paint.
 Since the paint was black, the body became a nearly